Common Questions About Visiting Catalina Island

 Can you drink alcohol on the beach on Catalina Island?

 Per California state law, open containers are prohibited in public spaces, including Catalina’s beaches.
 But crowds flocking to Descanso each summer certainly imbibe their fair share of cocktails in the sand.
 Technically, alcohol drinking is allowed only in designated areas like restaurant patios with permits.
-Be discreet should you choose to indulge beachside.
+Be discreet should you choose to indulge in the beachside.

 Is there horseback riding on Catalina Island?